dragonfire535/xiao/README.md

 * **sos:** Sends a "Esther Verkest's Help Sign" comic with the text of your choice.
 * **spiderman-pointing:** Sends a "Spiderman Pointing at Spiderman" meme with the text of your choice.
 * **spongebob-burn:** Sends a "Spongebob Throwing Something into a Fire" meme with words of your choice.
+* **that-sign-wont-stop-me:** Sends a "That Sign Won't Stop Me, I Can't read!" meme with the presentation of your choice.
 * **this-guy:** Draws an image or a user's avatar over the "Get a load of this guy" meme.
 * **thug-life:** Draws "Thug Life" over an image or a user's avatar.
 * **to-be-continued:** Draws an image with the "To Be Continued..." arrow.